Yes. Here is a list of our products that are vegan:

 Most of our women find out about us through word-of-mouth (i.e. someone they knew who was in the program, friend, family member, cousin, neighbor, etc.).
 Others come to us from community resources and partners such as churches, halfway houses, probation/parole officers, case workers, etc.

-We have a rolling hiring process every 8-weeks.
+We have a rolling hiring process on the last Wednesday of every month.
 The number of women we hire is dependent on our business needs and sales.
-On average, we hire 10-15 women, every 8-weeks and they are in our program for 6-9 months.
+On average, we hire 5 women every month and they are in our program for 7 months.
 Yes, we pay the women Colorado minimum wage while working in our business 8:00AM to 4:30PM, Monday through Friday.
 They are paid for 100% of their time, whether they are working in our business or taking a class, meeting with their mentor, etc.

 Our women find work in a wide variety of industries.
 We work with each participant throughout their time at Women’s Bean Project to identify the type of job opportunities they want to explore.
 Many have secured jobs in customer service, retail, warehousing, hospitality/food services, construction, landscaping, education, transportation and healthcare.